The Business Forum

 • The desert shall be very rich and preferably chocolate.

 According to both our members and sponsors alike, everyone wins!
-Guests meet a recognized expert, in the company of their peers and stay up to date - sponsors get to cut their costs and meet pre-qualified decision makers that can affect their business, and The Business Forum continues to grow!
-It helps of course, that our guests know that only their peers will be invited, that there will be no sales pitch and no boring 101 presentation and the lunch and the level of discussion will always be superb!
+Guests get to meet and question a recognized expert, in the company of their peers and thereby stay up to date - sponsors get to cut their costs and meet pre-qualified decision makers that can affect their business, and The Business Forum continues to grow!
+It helps of course, that our guests know that only their peers will be invited, that there will be no sales pitch and no boring 101 presentation and the lunch and the level of discussion will always be sophisticated to say the least!
 So if would seem that we just may continue to have lunch with intelligent people from San Diego to Seattle for many years to come, to the obvious joy of all the decision makers we know who are seeking to debate with their peers.
-As one of our guests put it: "The Business Forum has the perfect vehicle, a concept with 19th Century sophistication and charm, 20th Century acceptance and trust in the business community and 21st Century answers and solutions.
-A real class act!"

 What started as a small group of like-minded executives wishing to educate themselves and assist each other, grew to become the largest non-affiliated business organization on the West Coast of America, with the only ongoing program throughout the Pacific States of America.
 Obviously, after all these years, we feel we have proved that it works, even if we are not always able to explain exactly how it all happened.
 In 1987 we set ourselves the goal of incorporating all the States within what we termed the Pacific States of America into our program, allowing us to act as a central clearing house for decision makers in this region.
 We also hoped to be able to build an institution that held the respect and trust of these same decision makers.

 The Business Forum Association was founded in 1987 to help subsidize the operations of The Business Forum and to allow it to run it's programs without being dependent for a profit from the Sponsors of Business Forum Events to pay for the growth of the organization.
 The existence of The Business Forum Association has also allowed us to grow from just the one meeting every three months in Los Angeles, to an ongoing program of several meetings a week throughout the Pacific States of America.
-(We launched our program in Washington State in 1994, in Oregon in 1995 and in Nevada, Utah and Idaho in 1997).
-It also helps that in most countries our members can write off fees against taxes.

-The Business Forum has also grown with the natural north south axis of trade that has evolved on the western coast of North America separated from the rest of the continent by the Rockies Mountains to the east and national borders to the north and south.
+The Business Forum also grew with the natural north south axis of trade that has evolved on the western coast of North America separated from the rest of the continent by the Rockies Mountains to the east and national borders to the north and south.
 Logic has set our area of operations roughly within that area of the United States of America influenced by the 9th Circuit Court and the Federal Reserve Bank of San Francisco.
+In 1987 we set ourselves the goal of incorporating all the States within what we have termed the Pacific States of America into our program, which would allow us to act as a central clearing house for the real decision makers of this region.
+We also hoped that we would be able to build ourselves into an institution that held the respect and trust of these same decision makers.

 Our goal has always been to provide an independent and trusted source of information that might help the business community better contribute to the success of the Pacific States of America as a region.
 We believe we are well on the way to achieving that goal, and we hope we shall eventually get to the position where every senior decision maker in the region will be willing to trust us enough to join the program.

 What the founders of The Business Forum stumbled upon, was that they were at the same time both promoters hoping to convince others and, the recipients of other people's promotions.
 All were experienced and successful, with an unusual caveat, they operated in different fields of business and professions and were, in many cases, each others advisors.
-The oldest maxim of buying is to gain the recommendation of someone who has already bought and can advise you on the results, just as the oldest maxim of selling is that there is no better method than by gaining the recommendation of past buyers.
+The oldest maxim of buying is to gain the recommendation of someone who has already bought and can advise you on the results that they experienced, just as the oldest maxim of selling is that there is no better method to succeed than by gaining the recommendation of past buyers.
 However, there are few past buyers at the start of any new idea, which is when the benefits of being a trailblazer are at their highest.

 This is where the Founders of The Business Forum saw the benefits of "group interrogation".
 In 1982 there were several ways of learning about new ideas and technologies, but none of them eschewed the concept of "group interrogation".
 One could attend a lecture or seminar, but then you were merely the recipient of another form of sales pitch.
 You could read magazines, journals and newspapers, but it was never certain that the reporter was doing anything more than writing their own impression of a sales pitch that had been made to them.
-Trade shows and exhibitions were of course merely animated sales pitches and entertaining legions of salespeople and pouring over proposals and quotes was, again, subject to the same lack of knowledge and sales pitch misinformation inherent in evaluating any proposal.
+Trade shows and exhibitions were of course merely animated sales pitches and entertaining legions of salespeople and pouring over proposals and quotes was, again, subject to the same lack of experienced knowledge and the obvious chance of sales pitch misinformation inherent in evaluating any proposal.

 Focus Group LuncheonsIn other words one always returned to the basic fact that with "new" products and services most decisions are made on hunches and the performance of the person doing the "selling".
 Again, using the benefits of reverse engineering, the founders of The Business Forum established that if we could use Marketing in its truest form and, if the product, service or idea was both sound and of value, "Group Interrogation" of any such Marketing presentation would always produce a faster and better impartation of understanding to us, the potential buyers.
-It would also produce the welcome side effect of frightening off most dishonest peddlers, who would realize that their sales pitch could not withstand the intelligent questioning of experts in a group of their peers.
+It would also produce the welcome side effect of frightening off most dishonest peddlers, who would realize that their sales pitch could not withstand the intelligent questioning of experts operating in a group with their peers.

 We research and choose our sponsors with great care and consideration, even requesting references from our members in many cases.
 The sponsor in turn knows that the knowledge and honesty of their speaker is key to the successful outcome of the program, all of which has led to a history of The Business Forum presenting only the best and most knowledgeable experts to our guests and members.
-We also choose who to invite with just as much care as we choose our sponsors, ensuring that we are inviting only decision makers who are in a position to either implement, support or purchase, or influence the decision making process, of whatever idea, product or service the speaker is fielding.
-This obviously keeps all of our meetings very focused and informative for those who attend.
+We also choose who to invite with just as much care as we choose our sponsors, ensuring that we are inviting only decision makers who are in a position to either implement, support or purchase, or influence the decision making process of whatever idea, product or service the speaker is fielding.
+This keeps all of our meetings very focused and informative for those who attend.

 Today there are "business" forums all over the world - the problem is that most of them are "for profit" and many are organized by Universities, Business Organizations or Government entities just to promote themselves.
 The chance of another Business Forum such as we established in 1982 coming along are slim to say the least.
-First of all, to establish an organization like ours, someone would have to persuade three dozen or so senior business people to put up several thousand dollars apiece of their own money, with no return promised or expected for years.
+First of all, to establish an organization like ours, someone would have to persuade three dozen or so senior business people to put up several thousand dollars apiece of their own money, with no return promised or expected.
 Then convince them to hand over their roladex, and the names of their contacts and associates to be included for invitations to your forums, with their name able to be used as a testimonial.
-They would have to agree to offer a high level of hands on assistance and advice, for no reward for about twenty years.
+They would also have to agree to offer a high level of hands on assistance and advice, for no financial reward for about twenty eight years.

 In a World that has grown to be ever more cynical The Business Forum acts as an oasis of reality, fairness and trust, thanks to those initial decisions we made back in 1982 and the Charter Member's wish to avoid any hint of compromise.
 The Business Forum is in no way political, nor is it biased in any way whatsoever outside of it's Mission Statement.
 However, only by quoting some of our past sponsors can we prove this without sounding like raving egotists.
 Altruistically The Business Forum is therefore a sound concept, but in the real world it takes hard cash to fund any organization, no matter it's aims.
 Who could doubt your sincerity, when you support an enterprise which really does offer a true free lunch to senior decision makers, to discuss with your chosen expert the ins and outs of some new service, product or technology, on the understanding that they have absolutely no obligation to do anything, after you have stood experts before them to be subjected to their questioning, and you bought them the best lunch in town?
 It is not something you would expect experienced business people to put up the money and time to do and yet they have actually been doing exactly that for nearly two decades and our past Sponsors continue to send us testimonials that tell us why.
-It is easy to join The Business Forum, it just makes good sense.

 I commend The Business Forum for once again providing this important opportunity for the exchange of ideas and information.